United Irishman (1848 newspaper): Background

-In 1845, John Mitchel joined the "Young Ireland" writers contributing to Charles Gavan Duffy's weeklyThe Nation.
+In 1845, John Mitchel joined the "Young Ireland" writers contributing to Charles Gavan Duffy's weekly The Nation.
 When in 1846, after rising tensions they broke with Daniel O'Connell and his more clericalist and compromising supporters in the Repeal Association, Mitchel joined them in forming Irish Confederation.
 But Mitchel soon occasioned a further split.

 Duffy was appalled when, under Mitchel's temporary editorship, The Nation, a journal "recognised throughout the world as the mouthpiece of Irish rights", lent itself to "the monstrous task of applauding negro slavery and of denouncing the emancipation of the Jews."
 Embracing the illiberal and racial views of Thomas Carlyle, Mitchel had claimed that slavery, which Britain was suppressing in the Atlantic, was "the best state of existence for the negro".

 Before relations could be repaired, at the end of 1847 Mitchel resigned his position as leader writer on The Nation to launch his own paper.
 He later explained that, in the light of "the famine policy of the Government", he had come to regard as "absolutely necessary a more vigorous policy against the English Government" than that which Duffy, William Smith O'Brien and other Young Ireland leaders were willing to pursue.
 He "had watched the progress of the famine policy of the Government, and could see nothing in it but a machinery, deliberately devised, and skilfully worked, for the entire subjugation of the island—the slaughter of portion of the people, and the pauperization of the rest," and had "come to the conclusion that the whole system ought to be met with resistance at every point."